 - Use the McGill Theses sub-catalogue to find a thesis.

 - eScholarship@McGill contains the full text of a growing number of McGill theses.

 - Proquest Dissertations and Theses includes full-text of over 100,000 dissertations and theses from 1997 onwards as well as citations and abstracts for many more.

-Citation software such as EndNote or RefWorks can make managing your research easier by allowing you to create your own electronic library of references, assist in formatting and intext citations as your prepare publications.
+Citation management software such as EndNote or RefWorks can make managing your research easier by allowing you to create your own electronic library of references, assist in formatting and intext citations as your prepare publications.

 Publishing your research

 Journal impact factors

 - Journal Citation Reports are used to establish the impact factors of journals in a given subject field.
 See Garfield, E. The history and meaning of the journal impact factor.
 JAMA.
 2006;295:90-93.